 As indicated above, it can be seen that bacterial spores from the Bacillus and Clostridium species and protozoan cysts from the Cryptosporidium species sit at the very top of this hierarchy in being the most resilient and resistant to either heat or chemicals and are therefore the most difficult to kill.
 Conversely, it can be seen that enveloped viruses such as the Coronavirus, Distemper, Herpes and Influenza sit at the very bottom of this hierarchy and are therefore the least resilient to heat or chemical treatments and thus, are the most susceptible to treatment and therefore the easiest to kill.

-Quality Assurance of Disinfection/Sterilisation Based on the Hierarchy of Susceptibility
+The Theory of Utilising Surrogate Organisms to Determine the Efficacy of Disinfectants Based on the Hierarchy of Susceptibility

-It is both logical and rational to deduce that if a particular disinfection or sterilisation regime can effectively kill and eliminate microorganisms in the top tier of the hierarchy of susceptibility then it is a given that all organisms in the lower levels will also be eradicated.
-This logical assumption is also backed up by empirical science and forms the backbone of quality assurance in the sterilisation and sterile supply industry.
+It is logical to deduce that if a particular disinfection or sterilization regime can effectively kill and eliminate microorganisms in the top tier of the hierarchy of susceptibility then it is a given that all organisms in the lower levels will also be eradicated.
+This assumption is backed up by science and forms the basis of quality assurance in the sterilization and sterile supply industry.

-For example, in the healthcare industry the effective sterilisation of instruments and materials used in direct patient care is a critical factor in infection control.
+For example, in the healthcare industry the effective sterilization of instruments and materials used in direct patient care is a critical factor in infection control.
 As such, the majority of re-usable surgical instruments are rendered sterile either by extreme heat in steam autoclaves or by prolonged exposure to a toxic gas such as ethylene oxide.
-However, healthcare professionals have quite rightly sought a means to reliably and effectively guarantee that the parameters needed for sterilisation (temperature, sterilant contact and time) have been reliably achieved.
-Since microorganisms are invisible to the naked eye, the major consideration in sterilisation is actually determining when an item can be considered sterile.
+However, healthcare professionals have quite rightly sought a means to reliably and effectively guarantee that the parameters needed for sterilization (temperature, sterilant contact, and time) have been reliably achieved.
+Since microorganisms are invisible to the naked eye, the major consideration in sterilization is actually determining when an item can be considered sterile.

-In the very early days of surgery a raw potato would be placed in a steriliser alongside a batch of surgical instruments being processed and afterwards would be examined to see if it was fully cooked!
+In the very early days of surgery a raw potato would be placed in a sterilizer alongside a batch of surgical instruments being processed and afterward would be examined to see if it was fully cooked!
 If it was, the load being processed was also deemed to have been exposed to sufficient heat to have been rendered sterile.
-These days, much more sophisticated approaches are employed with the efficacy of the sterilisation process being monitored and assured by using biological indicators such as bacterial spores.
+These days, much more sophisticated approaches are employed with the efficacy of the sterilization process being monitored and assured by using biological indicators such as bacterial spores.

-Of particular significance under the prevailing circumstances, it can be seen that all strains of the Coronavirus such as Covid-19 and all other enveloped viruses sit at the very base of the susceptibility hierarchy; this is why simple hand washing is such an effective and highly recommended means of infection control for Covid-19.
-Similarly, it also means that any proprietary sanitising and disinfection agents proven to kill microorganisms further up the susceptibility hierarchy can be unequivocally trusted, by default to also kill the Covid-19 virus.
+Of particular significance under the prevailing circumstances, it can be seen that all strains of the Coronavirus such as COVID-19 and all other enveloped viruses sit at the very base of the susceptibility hierarchy; this is why simple hand washing is such an effective and highly recommended means of infection control for COVID-19.
+Similarly, it also means that any proprietary sanitizing and disinfection agents proven to kill microorganisms further up the susceptibility hierarchy can be unequivocally trusted, by default to also kill the COVID-19 virus.

 - Mitigating the Risk of Coronavirus Infection with the Best Housekeeping Protocols